efraintinoco/production-website/README.md

 I created a Simpson quote app.
 It uses the Simpsons Quotes API at https://thesimpsonsquoteapi.glitch.me/ .
 The app home page has a input that ask the visitor to enter their name.
 Once their name is entered, it gives them a personalized welcome message, inviting them to click any of the characters below for a funny quote.
-See screen shots below.
+See screenshots below.
 Website public link is https://efraintinoco.github.io/production-website/

 ![image](https://user-images.githubusercontent.com/97262614/164364151-f7374b20-3295-4bff-ac78-ae3e670b5082.png)